PaulDuvall/public/windsurf/instructions.md

   - **Incremental Code Implementation:**
     Instruct Windsurf to implement code in the smallest increments possible using the user story acceptance criteria.
   - **Test-Driven Development (TDD):**
-    Write automated tests (using pytest) first.
-These tests should initially fail; then implement the code so that the tests pass.
+    Adopt a Test-Driven Development (TDD) approach by writing comprehensive automated tests with pytest before any implementation, ensuring they capture the desired behavior and initially fail to confirm missing functionality.
+Then, implement the minimal code required to make these tests pass, and iteratively refactor while maintaining green test results.
+This process not only validates functionality but also serves as living documentation of the code's intended behavior.

 - **Memory & Traceability:**
   - **Memory Utilization:**